 Revision means 'change'.
 The revisions that the text goes through during the editing and proofreading stage are made to improve the text, especially regarding structure, language and referencing.

 Below is a list of aspects that writers commonly need to revise, with links to appropriate AWELU sections.
+We also provide instructiuonal videos on certain features.

 Revising text structure